-The reason students may get an infringement or an outside send-out roughly falls into one of four categories:
+The reason students may get an infringement or an outside send-out roughly falls into one of four categories (please note that the following examples are not exhaustive):

 1. Educational 2.
 Image of the College Examples: Late to class with no note No sport uniform Homework not completed Disregarding the instruction of a teacher Examples: 3.
 Generally inappropriate behaviour 4.
-Anti-social behaviour
+Anti-social behaviour (Rude/disobedient/ dangerous/inappropriate) Examples: Bullying/harassment (physical/cyber) Graffiti Vandalism Fighting Truancy Bringing alcohol to school